Philippicae: Analysis

 The first two speeches mark the outbreak of the enmity between Mark Antony and Cicero.
 It is possible that Cicero wanted to invoke the memory of his successful denunciation of the Catiline conspiracy; at any rate, he compares Mark Antony with his own worst political opponents, Catiline and Clodius, in a clever rhetorical manner.

-In the 3rd and 4th speeches, of 20 December 44, he tried to establish a military alliance with Octavian; the primary objective was the annihilation of Mark Antony and the restoration of the res publica libera – the free republic; to reach this goal, he favoured military means unambiguously.
+In the 3rd and 4th speeches, delivered on 20 December 44, he tried to establish a military alliance with Octavian; the primary objective was the annihilation of Mark Antony and the restoration of the res publica libera – the free republic; to reach this goal, he favoured military means unambiguously.

-As the Senate decided to send a peace delegation, in the 5, 6th, 7th, 8th and 9th speeches, he argued against the idea of an embassy and tried to mobilise the Senate and the Roman People to war.
+As the Senate decided to send a peace delegation, in the 5th, 6th, 7th, 8th, and 9th speeches, he argued against the idea of an embassy and tried to mobilise the Senate and the Roman people to war.

 In the 10th and 11th, he supports a military strengthening of the republicans Brutus and Cassius, but he was successful only in the case of Brutus.

-In the 12th, 13th and 14th, he wanted to wipe out any doubt against his own war policy.
-After the victory over Mark Antony, in the last speech he still warns against a too prompt eagerness for peace.
+In the 12th, 13th, and 14th, he wanted to wipe out any doubt against his own war policy.
+After the victory over Mark Antony, he still warns against a too prompt eagerness for peace in his last speech.